KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## How to perform autocomplete

-The ``KeyboardInputViewController`` will automatically call ``KeyboardController/performAutocomplete()`` whenever the keyboard text changes, then update the context with the result that is returned from the current ``Keyboard/Services/autocompleteService``.
+The ``KeyboardInputViewController`` will automatically call ``KeyboardController/performAutocomplete()`` whenever the keyboard text changes, then update the ``Keyboard/State/autocompleteContext`` with the result from the ``Keyboard/Services/autocompleteService``.

-You can configure the ``Keyboard/State/autocompleteContext`` and override the ``KeyboardInputViewController``'s autocomplete properties and functions to customize the autocomplete behavior.
+You can configure the ``Keyboard/State/autocompleteContext`` and override ``KeyboardInputViewController``'s autocomplete properties and functions to customize the keyboard's autocomplete behavior.

 The ``KeyboardView`` will automatically add an ``Autocomplete``.``Autocomplete/Toolbar`` that lists the autocomplete context ``AutocompleteContext/suggestions`` and also gives the keyboard some additional top space for callouts to render without being clipped.

+## How to perform next word prediction

+System-based next word prediction stopped working in iOS 16, but you can inject a custom ``Autocomplete/NextWordPredictionRequest`` into KeyboardKit Pro's ``Autocomplete/LocalService`` to make it perform next word prediction.

+KeyboardKit Pro defines different request types for different web-based services.
+For instance ``Autocomplete/NextWordPredictionRequest/claude(apiKey:model:)`` can be used to integrate with the remote Claude API.

+The easiest way to enable next word prediction is to add a ``KeyboardApp/AutocompleteConfiguration/nextWordPredictionRequest`` to your ``KeyboardApp``.
+KeyboardKit Pro will then inject that request when it sets up the standard ``Autocomplete/LocalService``.

+> Important: Next word prediction requests are only available in KeyboardKit Pro Gold, and will by default require you to use your own API keys.
+This means that you will get individually billed for your consumption by the service provider that you choose.
+Reach out if you want KeyboardKit Pro to manage this account as part of your license agreement.